Theatre Reviews Roundup: 1536

 Almeida Theatre

-Four stars from every critic for Ava Pickett’s debut play, a product of the Almeida’s scheme to encourage new writing.
+Four stars from many critics for Ava Pickett’s debut play, a product of the Almeida’s scheme to encourage new writing.
 It imagines the devastating effect on the lives of three ordinary women when Henry VIII executes Anne Boleyn.
 Modern parallels are inescapable when, throughout society, men are encouraged in their domination of women.
 The reviews suggested it tailed off a little at the end, otherwise it was high praise for a production directed by Lindsay Turner and starring Tanya Reynolds, Siena Kelly and Liv Hill.

 [Links to full reviews are included but a number are behind paywalls and therefore may not be accessible]